 Additionally, while one investor may want to own a certain number of shares, another investor may want to invest a certain amount of money.
 If you fall into the latter category, you may want to consider purchasing fractional shares.

-Purchasing fractional shares of stock can be especially helpful if you’re starting out with a small amount of money but have your eye on companies with pricey stock.
+Purchasing fractional shares of stock can be especially helpful if you’re starting out with a small amount of money but have your eye on companies with pricey stocks.

 Once you have set your budget and determined how much money to invest, you can simply transfer the funds from your bank into your brokerage account.
 Once the transfer is complete, you are ready to place your stock orders.